zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

    machines may in the future be able to detect long-running chunks of code that deals primarily with 32-byte integers and speed it up considerably.
--  **SHA3**: SHA3 is very highly applicable in Ethereum code as secure infinite-sized hash maps that use storage will likely need to use a secure hash function so as to prevent malicious collisions, as well as for verifying Merkle trees and even verifying Ethereum-like data structures.
+-  **SHA3**: SHA3 is very highly applicable in Expanse code as secure infinite-sized hash maps that use storage will likely need to use a secure hash function so as to prevent malicious collisions, as well as for verifying Merkle trees and even verifying Expanse-like data structures.
 A key point is that its companions ``SHA256``, ``ECRECOVER`` and ``RIPEMD160`` are included not as opcodes but as pseudo-contracts.
 The purpose of this is to place them into a